Refined Risk Bounds for Unbounded Losses via Transductive Priors: Introduction

 One of our primary motivations for studying the transductive online model stems from its connection to the batch setting, where the entire training sample is known in advance.
 It is well established, due to the so-called \emph{online-to-batch} conversion arguments, that regret bounds in sequential settings correspond to risk bounds in statistical settings.
 We make the following simple observation: instead of proving regret bounds in the more challenging \emph{worst-case sequential setting}, one can instead prove regret bounds in the \emph{easier transductive sequential setting} and obtain statistical risk bounds with provably better guarantees.
 Our analysis leverages certain versions of the classical exponential weights algorithm, where the prior distributions depend on the entire set of design vectors $x_1, \ldots, x_T$, thus motivating the term \emph{transductive priors}.

-Our key focus is on the separation between the regret bounds achievable in the transductive setting compared to the standard online setting, particularly in the case of linear regression with squared loss, including sparse classification, as well as classification problems like logistic regression and classification with hinge loss.
+Our key focus is on the separation between the regret bounds achievable in the transductive setting compared to the standard online setting, particularly in the case of linear regression with squared loss, including sparse linear regression, as well as classification problems like logistic regression and classification with hinge loss.
 Some of our key findings are simple enough to be formulated in the introduction.
 Let us start with classification with logarithmic loss: in the standard online setup \citep{hazan2014logistic, foster2018logistic}, we observe the vectors $x_t \in \mathbb{R}^d$ round by round, where $t = 1, \ldots , T$, and assign the probabilities $\widehat{p}(x_t, 1)$ to label $1$ and $\widehat{p}(x_t, -1)$ to label $-1$, after which we observe the true label $y_t \in \{1, -1\}$.
 For some $b > 0$, our aim is to minimize the regret with respect to the logarithmic loss, that is,

 where $\sigma(z) = 1/(1 + \exp(-z))$ is the sigmoid function.
 Here, for the sake of example, we assumed $\|x_t\|_2 \le 1$, though importantly, the results in this paper will completely bypass \emph{any boundedness assumptions} on the design vectors.
-The approaches based on choosing the \emph{proper} predictor, that is, a predictor corresponding to the logistic regression model, $\widehat{p}(x_t, 1) = \sigma(\langle x_t, \widehat{\theta}_t\rangle)$, are quite limited.
-As shown by \citet*{hazan2014logistic}, and rather informally skipping some assumptions, the lower bound holds
+The approaches based on choosing the \emph{proper} predictor, that is, a predictor corresponding to the logistic regression model, $\widehat{p}(x_t, 1) = \sigma(\langle x_t, \widehat{\theta}_t\rangle)$, where $\widehat{\theta}_t$ is independent of $x_t$, are quite limited.
+As shown by \citet*{hazan2014logistic}, and rather informally skipping some assumptions, the following lower bound holds:

 Motivated by the question of \cite{mcmahan2012open}, a number of works have focused on improving the exponential dependence on $b$ in the above bound.
 A significant improvement on the regret bound can be achieved by using \emph{improper} predictions, namely mixtures of sigmoid functions, as shown by the results of \citet*{kakade2004online, foster2018logistic} (see also \citep[Section 12.2]{cesa2006prediction}).
 Their results generate a sequence of probability assignments $\widehat{p}(x_t, \cdot)$ whose regret, as defined by \eqref{eq:regretdef}, satisfies